 The current model of gathering and collecting data makes it impossible for governments and UNDP to fully understand the issues at hand.
 Events in the last year alone have dramatically highlighted the limitations of traditional data collection methods – from opinion polls to national statistics.
-At the same time, a whole new set of data tools is emerging, harnessing digital technologies that open up intriguing possibilities but also raise important questions in terms of power dynamics and security.
+At the same time, a whole new set of data tools is emerging unlocking new opportunities through the use digital technologies and raising important questions in terms of power dynamics and security.

 For more information or questions, please contact